 Technology is of course a part of a holistic system.
 Certainly, high quality physical inputs, optimized seeds, infrastructure, etc. need to also be further optimized!

-In Digital Farming we pursue a broad agenda.
-Some initiatives aim for higher connectivity of our tools and services, some for adding new and more advanced sensors and ways to collect information, such as drones.
+In Yara Digital Farming we pursue a broad agenda.
+Some initiatives aim for higher connectivity of our tools and services, some for adding new and more advanced sensors and ways to collect information, such as satellites.
 Some are directed to optimizing the digital information and knowledge flows with farmers or food companies.
 In some areas, we invest into advanced modelling and big data, for instance, to simulate the optimal treatment of a farm depending on the weather.

 Finally, we optimize digital commercial models, that will allow us to capture a fair share of the value we create.